Skip to content

 Security considerations

-• IP whitelisting (Pro) — Restrict access to your office IP or phone's carrier range.
+• IP allow lists (all plans).
+Restrict access to your office IP or your phone's carrier range.

 Localport vs alternatives